So you did it again. You ignored all the warnings to wear gloves when cutting peppers, and now you have hot pepper hands. You’re not alone.

 Tip: Be sure to wash your hands before preparing your milk paper towel.
 If there is more pepper juice on your hands, you may end up making the eye situation worse.

 Give It Time

 Unfortunately, the only other cure for a chili burn in your eyes is time.
 Don’t expect the milk to completely fix the problem.
 Your eyes will water until the majority of the oil has been expelled.

 Well, have you learned your lesson yet?
-Did you order a box of rubber gloves on Amazon yet?
+Did you order a box of nitrile gloves on Amazon yet?